-&lt;sup>1 RCW 48.43.009.
+&lt;sup>10 RCW 48.43.009.

-However, we remain concerned that the proposed definition still impermissibly differs from the interpretation of the authorized federal agencies, and would in fact create a conflict with federal law.
-While portions of proposed WAC 284-43-8210 simply codify those same terms as they are defined in federal regulations and guidance, other terms are defined differently than they are at the federal level, thus creating a conflict.
+However, we remain concerned that the proposed definition still differs from the interpretation of the authorized federal agencies and would in fact create a conflict with federal law.
+While portions of proposed WAC 284-43-8210 simply codify those same terms as they are defined in federal regulations and guidance, other terms are impermissibly defined differently than they are at the federal level.

-An example of the former is the definition of "for profit" in proposed WAC 284-43-8210(4), which appears to be taken directly from the IRS instructions for Form 1023 (Rev. January 2020) addressing "Successors to Other Organizations."
-However, in proposed WAC 284-43-8210(10), the proposed definition of "predecessor" departs significantly from the federal definition set forth in the federal instructions; while the IRS Form 1023 instructions define "predecessor" as simply "[a]n organization whose activities or assets were taken over by another organization," OIC's proposed definition would, among other things, add a requirement that "the predecessor no longer shares medical expenses."
-This additional requirement results in HCSMs being defined differently under state law than under federal law, and is therefore impermissible.
+An example of the former is the definition of "for profit" in proposed WAC 284-43-8210(4), which is taken directly from the IRS instructions for Form 1023 (Rev. January 2020) addressing "Successors to Other Organizations."
+However, in proposed WAC 284-43-8210(10), OIC's definition of "predecessor" departs significantly from the federal definition in the Form 1023 instructions; while the IRS Form 1023 instructions define "predecessor" as simply "[a]n organization whose activities or assets were taken over by another organization," OIC's proposed definition would, among other things, add a requirement that "the predecessor no longer shares medical expenses."
+This results in HCSMs being defined differently under state law than under federal law, and is therefore impermissible under the interpretive directive of RCW 48.43.009.